FlipForensics/AIFT/README.md

 Built for incident responders who need fast answers, and simple enough for non-forensic team members to operate.

 **This project is under active development.
-Contributions are welcome.**
+Contributions are welcome.
+If you run into any bugs, let me know!**

 ---